 In the spirit of hanging onto every last bit of summer, I’m sharing my favorite Southern peach cobbler recipe this week.
-It’s an easy dessert made from sweet yellow peaches, warm spices and a homemade buttermilk biscuit topping, baked until the fruit is tender and bubbling and the topping is crisp and golden.
-The recipe is a great way to use up all those summer peaches, as well as any other summer fruit you’d like to mix in (hint: blackberries would be wonderful).
-Just be sure to add a scoop of vanilla ice cream or dollop of sweetened whipped cream on top.
+It’s an easy and rustic dessert made from sweet peaches, warm spices and a homemade buttermilk biscuit topping — baked until the fruit is tender and bubbling and the topping is crisp and golden.
+Plus it’s a great way to use up all your summer peaches, as well as any other fruit you’d like to mix in (blackberries would be wonderful).
+Be sure to add a scoop of vanilla ice cream or dollop of sweetened whipped cream on top!

 Begin peeling, pitting and slicing the peaches.